afiorg9000/PAI/README.md

 # PAI (Personal AI)

-## About the Project

-PAI (Personal AI) is a conversational AI assistant designed to assist in achieving self-actualization through an array of functionalities.
+PAI is a conversational AI assistant designed to assist in achieving self-actualization through an array of functionalities.
 Originally created to automate the journey through Maslow's hierarchy of needs framework, PAI offers a unique blend of AI-driven features to improve productivity, enhance accountability, and help manage time effectively.
 Built using OpenAI's Davinci API and Python, this project showcases the capability to create innovative AI solutions.

 ## Key Features